Avoiding bad steps in Frank Wolfe variants: Appendix

-\begin{proof}[Theorem \ref{p:crkl}.]
+Now if $w$ is the permutation in descreasing order of $w^*$, clearly thanks to \eqref{eq:vk1}, and \eqref{eq:vk3} we have $w \succ v$.
+Then

+where the first inequality follows from Karamata's inequality. \end{proof} \begin{proof}[Proof of Lemma \ref{p:crkl}.]
 If the sequence $\{x_k\}$ is finite, with $x_m =\tilde{x}$ stationary for some $m \geq 0$, we define $x_k = x_{m}$ for every $k \geq m$, so that we can always assume $\{x_k\}$ infinite.
 Notice that with this convention the sufficient decrease condition \eqref{dq} is still satisfied for every $k$.
 Let $f_k = f(x_k) - f(x^*)$. $\{f_k\}$ is monotone decreasing by \eqref{dq}, and nonnegative since \eqref{hp:klP} holds for every $x_k$. \\ We want prove $f_{k + 1} \leq q f_k$.
 This is clear if $f_{k + 1} = 0$.
 Otherwise using the notation of Proposition \ref{keyprop} we have

 where we used \eqref{dq} in the first inequality, \eqref{dq2} in the second.
 Since $\tilde{x}_k \in \{y_j\}_{j = 0}^T$ by Proposition \ref{keyprop}, we can apply \eqref{hp:klP} in $\tilde{x}_k$ to obtain